-OSHA 10 Hour for the Roadway Construction Industry
+OSHA 10 Hour For Public Agency Roadway Workers

 The Outreach Training Program is a voluntary program.
 Its purpose is to promote workplace safety and health and to make workers more knowledgeable about workplace hazards and their rights.
 Outreach training does not fulfill the training requirements found in OSHA standards.
 Employers are responsible for providing additional training for their workers on specific hazards of their job as noted in many OSHA standards.
 A list of standards requiring training may be found in OSHA Publication 2254, Training Requirements in OSHA Standards and Training Guidelines [PDF].